LeTarrask/LeTarrask/macos.md

 ## Project #15 - Undo Manager

 Adds undo functionality to Screenable.
+This is a simple call and method duplication technique, but there's a LOT of copypasta which I'll skip for now.

+### 1- Techniques:

+- UndoManager

 ***